×

 We asked people if there is a lot of crime.
 They answered:

 "Den Bosch, also known as 's-Hertogenbosch, is generally considered a safe city in the Netherlands.
 Like any urban area, it has its share of crime, but the rates are relatively low compared to larger cities.
 The most common types of crime reported are petty theft, burglary, and vandalism.
 Violent crime is relatively rare, and the city has a strong police presence.
 The local government has also implemented various measures to prevent crime and maintain public safety.
-Overall, residents and visitors alike tend to feel safe in Den Bosch," remarked one expat living in Den Bosch, The Netherlands.
+Overall, residents and visitors alike tend to feel safe in Den Bosch," wrote a member in Den Bosch.

 About the Author